speedment/speedment-doc/pages/introduction.md

 ### Supported Java Versions
 Speedment supports Java 8 and upwards.
 Earlier Java versions are not supported because they do not support Streams.
 Under Java 9, the new {{site.data.javadoc.StreamTakeWhile}} and {{site.data.javadoc.StreamDropWhile}} Stream operations will be automatically available under Speedment too.

+When *OpenJDK 1.8* is used, JavaFX needs to be installed separately (e.g. `sudo apt-get install openjfx`) because JavaFX is used by the UI tool and was not shipped in that particular JDK version.

 ### Speedment Editions
 This Reference Manual covers all editions of Speedment:
   * **Speedment** referes to the open-source edition of the product that can connect to open-source databases.
 It is also the name of the company (Speedment, Inc.) that provides the Speedment products.